Kluivert outlines his position on the Saudi League to Koora | Goal.com Nigeria

 Kluivert told Koora: "My previous coaching experiences have been fantastic.
 I think Adana did a very good job in selecting the players and the squad; it was a wonderful experience in Turkey.
 We achieved very good results against big teams, and that is truly unique."

-He added, "My recent stint with Indonesia was brilliant; despite missing out on World Cup qualification, I had hoped to stay longer and implement a strong, long-term strategy for the team."
+"My recent stint with Indonesia was brilliant; despite missing out on World Cup qualification, I had hoped to stay longer and implement a strong, sustainable strategy for the team."

 On the prospect of working in the Arab region, particularly the Roshen League, he noted, "The Saudi league is, of course, an important and interesting opportunity for any coach; many top players go there.
 If I were given the chance to coach in Saudi Arabia, I am always open to listening to offers."